All Episodes

 This is the way we do things in Chicago, the way we do things in Illinois, you know, straight, clean, honest politics.

-You gotta be kidding me.
+You've got to be kidding me.

 No wonder this thing wasn't released till December 23rd.

-Now, the New York Times in their infinite buffoonery said, Well, there's really nothing illegal here in their editorial, but don't worry, go do your shopping.
+Now, the New York Times in their infinite buffoonery said, well, there's really nothing illegal here in their editorial, but don't worry, go do your shopping.

 We'll keep an eye on things so you don't have to.

-That's that's just what I need this Christmas.
+That's just what I need this Christmas.

-The reporters have been frustrated that that very little information has been coming out of the Obama camp, and now I think we can see why.
+Now, reporters have been frustrated that very little information has been coming out of the Obama camp.

 But it all comes back to this suspicion, quite frankly, and we talked about this the last time I was filling in for El Rushbo, that something smells to high heaven here.

-No one can condone I shouldn't put it that way.
+No one can condone, I shouldn't put it that way.

 I gave him the sword and they stuck it in with relish.